 - In the process flow, click the Resources: Operators shared asset to select it.
 In Properties, click the View Entries button to view the resource's internal list.

-- On the simulation control panel, click the Reset and Run buttons.
+- Back on the simulation control panel, click the Reset and Run buttons.

 Be aware that the following model is being run at speed 10.00: